Alternative Fuel Vehicles

 - Light Duty Trucks and Medium Duty Passenger Vehicles that operate on E85 – 435

-The Model Year 2014 Alternative Fuel Vehicle Guide Instructions require Microssoft Excel macros to be be enabled.
+The Current Model Year Alternative Fuel Vehicle Guide Instructions require Microsoft Excel macros to be be enabled.
 To do this, select the Developer Tab in the top ribbon once the document is open.
 If the Developer Tab is not in your top ribbon, click on the Main Excel Menu and select Excel Options at the bottom right.
 Under "Popular", select the third option down, "Show Developer Tab in Ribbon".
 In the Developer Tab, click on Macro Security, and enable all Macros.